-Please note, I’m in no way saying it was the worst, but I’m keeping it real by saying there were times when it felt like the most extended year ever!
+Please note that I’m not saying it was the worst, but I’m keeping it real by saying there were times when it felt like the most extended year ever!

 All in all, I enjoyed and carried with me every single moment we had that year.

-That being said, there are a few things I learned that I want to share with you.
+That being said, I learned a few things that I want to share with you.
 Hopefully, they can inspire some new moms out there.

 lessons learned during the first year of motherhood

 Note: I’m by no means saying I have seen it all, but remember that every trip is an experience.
 Whether a day, a month or even a year.